Oligomorphic groups, their automorphism groups, and the complexity of their isomorphism: Introduction

-The \emph{structure of the paper} is as follows.
-In Section~\ref{s:Roelcke} we discuss the Polish topology on $\Aut(G)$, for $G$ in the wider class of Roelcke precompact groups $G$.
+\emph{Structure of the paper.} In Section~\ref{s:Roelcke} we discuss the Polish topology on $\Aut(G)$, for $G$ in the wider class of Roelcke precompact groups $G$.
 Then we show that $\Inn(G)$ is closed in $\Aut(G)$, thus leading to a Polish topology on $\Out(G)= \Aut(G)/\Inn(G)$.
 The core Section~\ref{s:modelty} provides model theoretic methods needed in the rest of the paper.
-We use model theory to show that $N_G/G$ is profinite for any oligomorphic $G$, where $N_G$ is the normaliser of $G$ in $\Sym(\omega)$.
+We use model theory to show that $\+ N_G/G$ is profinite for any oligomorphic~$G$, where $\+ N_G$ is the normaliser of $G$ in $\Sym(\omega)$.
 Thereafter, we discuss how to represent open cosets of $G$ by pairs of imaginaries, and use this in Subsection~\ref{ss: Polish} to show that $\Out(G)$ is a t.d.l.c.\ group for oligomorphic $G$.
 Section~\ref{ss:PropP} develops the general criterion that allows us to treat the two rather disparate cases in Theorem~\ref{great theorem} uniformly; we expect it to have further applications to other Borel classes of oligomorphic groups.
 Section~\ref{smooth section} then shows the criterion is applicable to these two classes, and gives further information particular to these classes.

-\begin{convention} {\rm By $G$ we will always denote an oligomorphic group.
-All isomorphism between topological groups will be topological. $\Aut(G)$ will denote the group of \emph{continuous} automorphism of $G$.
+\begin{convention} {\rm By $G,H$ we will denote closed subgroups of $\Sym(\omega)$.
+All isomorphisms between topological groups will be topological. $\Aut(G)$ will denote the group of \emph{continuous} automorphisms of $G$.
 We use the group theoretic notation $g^h = hgh^{-1}$ for the conjugate of $g$ by~$h$.
 By $M$ we always denote a (countably infinite) $\aleph_0$-categorical structure.
-By ``definable" we will mean ``$0$-definable" unless otherwise noted. }\end{convention}
+By ``definable" we will mean ``$\emptyset$-definable" unless otherwise noted. }\end{convention}